 X-Half-Life: Deathmatch (XDM) is an Unreal Tournament-style Half-Life modification.

 Also featuring old and new weapons, new high-quality maps, new hi-def models, flexible network code*, lots of special effects with no hi-end hardware requirements.
 XDM offers full set of customization options: HUD/GUI colours, chat, team names and colours, weapon slots, translatable string.
-All original Half-Life maps, models and sprites are compatible with this mod, even some single-player mods like Timeline 2: Iced Earth (which don't have teir own DLLs) are playable.
+All original Half-Life maps, models and sprites are compatible with this mod, even some single-player mods like Timeline 2: Iced Earth (which don't have teir own DLLs) or even Arctic Incident (now included since v.3038) are playable.
 Improved entity management system allows massive online matches (32 players) with tons of weapons, boxes, rockets, monsters, explosions and other stuff flying around.
-The mod includes optional botmatch mode with up to 31 angry HPB bots (experimental, but more than just 'playable' >:) ).
+The mod includes optional botmatch mode with up to 31 angry HPB bots (experimental).

 Don't underestimate the power of GoldSource!